wizo06/japanese/docs/grammar/fundamentals/description.md

 ### no-adjectives

 Historically, Japanese did not have na-adjectives, and only had i-adjectives and nouns.
 In fact, in Japanese, "i-adjectives" are referred to as 「形容詞」 which literally means "adjective".
-The terms "i-adjective" and "na-adjective" are only really used in settings where Japanese is being taught to westerners, but I digress.
-Overtime, when new words were introduced into the language they were added as **nouns**.
+The terms "i-adjective" and "na-adjective" are only really used when teaching Japanese to westerners, but I digress.
+Overtime, when new words were introduced into the language, they were added as **nouns**.
 These "new words" are primarily of Chinese origin, such as:

 - 綺麗
 - 元気